jgirardet/sublack/README.rst

     Don't normalize string quotes or prefixes.
 Default = false.

 * black_py36[Deprecated]:
     Force use of python 3.6 only syntax.
-Default is Black-s default.
+The default is Black-s default.

 * black_target_version:
     Python versions that should be supported by Black's output.
 You should enter it as a list ex : ["py37"]